hhvm/user-documentation/guides/hhvm/02-basic-usage/02-command-line.md

 % hhvm /path/to/fib.hack 10
 ```

-You specify the `hhvm` binary, the path to `fib.php` and an argument to the script (arguments to scripts do not exist in all cases, of course).
+You specify the `hhvm` binary, the path to `fib.hack` and an argument to the script (arguments to scripts do not exist in all cases, of course).

 ```
 The 10 number in fibonacci is: 55